antonum/ha-iris-k8s/README.md

 kubectl apply -f https://github.com/antonum/ha-iris-k8s/raw/main/tldr.yaml
 ```
 First `kubectl apply` installs Longhorn - open source distributed Kubernetes storage engine that would allow our system to tolerate failure of individual disks, nodes and even entire Availability zone, without involving mirroring.
-Second would install IRIS deployment, using Longhorn storage for Durable SYS as well as associated volume claim and service, exposing IRIS to the outside world.
+Second would install InterSystems IRIS deployment, using Longhorn storage for Durable SYS as well as associated volume claim and service, exposing IRIS to the outside world.
 Deployment would take care of things like failure of the individual IRIS instance.

 Wait for all the pods turn to Running state
 ```